typekit/typekit-api-examples/kitgen/README.md

 Kitgen is an example Typekit API client.
 It can be used to generate new kits from the command line.

+Kitgen requires "curb", a Ruby HTTP client library.
+To install it, run:

+    $ sudo gem install curb

-To use it, call the script with a user token and a font family description:
+To use Kitgen, call the script with a user token and a font family description:

     $ kitgen --token=4d6141e7c82cb30affebcc392abc2ce3ab0ea4c1 droid-sans:n4,n7
     Kit created; id is zzw0mki